aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/handle-variances/_index.md

 import java.util.Calendar;
 ```

-## Step 1: Setting Up the Project
+## Step 1: setting up the project
 Create a new `Project` instance which will hold all tasks and schedule information.

 ```java
 Project project = new Project();
 ```

-## Step 2: Adding a Task
+## Step 2: adding a task
 Add a task under the root task.
 This will be the work item we later adjust.

 ```java
 Task task = project.getRootTask().getChildren().add("Task");
 ```

-## Step 3: Setting Start Date and Duration
+## Step 3: setting start date and duration
 Define the project’s start date and give the task a duration.
 This demonstrates **set task duration** in practice.

 ```java